Dr. Lauren Tessier

 My passion for treating those with mold related illnesses started when I moved to Waterbury, Vermont in 2013.
 I wanted to serve a small community in rural Vermont, however, nothing could have prepared me for what I was about to see in my office.

 Now, as mold illness specialist, I enjoy helping those who are looking for an answer to their mold related health concerns.
 I travel around the United states giving lectures regarding mold illness, and I operate as an indoor environmental health advisor for various companies.
-Additionally, I am the Vice President of ISEAI; a non profit dedicated to the advancement of medical knowledge surrounding Environmentally Acquired Illness or EAI.
+Additionally, I am the current President of ISEAI; a non profit dedicated to the advancement of medical knowledge surrounding Environmentally Acquired Illness or EAI.

 As the years have passed, I have come to believe that EAI underscores all chronic illness.
 EAI includes, but is not limited to: mold related illness, heavy metal exposure, glyphosate exposure, chronic infections (Lyme & con-infections , EBV, CMV), Multiple Chemical Sensitivity (MCS), and Mast Cell Activation Syndrome (MCAS), just to name a few.

 As a Licensed Naturopathic Physician I am able to help patients from all around New England, in my physical office location in Waterbury, Vermont.
 I am also able to act as a long distance consultant for clients looking for direction about their mold exposure concerns.
 Many clients, who may not be able to travel to see me in office, find consultant sessions greatly helpful!

 As for my training, I should mention that I received my Bachelors in Science from Massachusetts College of Pharmacy in Boston, where I graduated summa cum laude with a Bachelor’s of Science in Premedical Sciences and Health Psychology.
 I then went on to undergo training as a Naturopathic Physician at the prestigious Bastyr University in Kenmore Washington.
 After earning my Doctorate in Naturopathic Medicine, I returned to New England, finally calling Vermont my home.